New Jersey Stage logo

 Is there a minimum number of months for an order?

-No, you can purchase advertising for a single month, multiple months, or save the most by pre-paying for the entire year.
+No, you can purchase advertising for a single event or save the most by pre-paying for the entire year.
+Our goal is to help you, so we try to make advertising simple, affordable, and effective.

 What is an "ad rotation"?

 We use ad rotations to run through a list of banner ads in order for a category.
 This means the person visiting a page on our website will likely see a different ad than the next person visiting the same web page on our site.
-We have ad rotations for art, comedy, community, dance, film, kids, music, and theatre.
+We have ad rotations for art, books, comedy, community, dance, film, kids, music, and theatre with specialized areas for music (classical, jazz, rock/pop).

 I have a show coming up, how much does it cost to get an event listing?